lightbend/kalix-javascript-sdk/samples/ts/ts-replicated-entity-shopping-cart/README.md

 ```

 These tests leverage the mock event-sourced entity classes provided by `testkit.js`.
 These classes mimic the minimal required machinery to execute commands and handle events against a single entity for simple unit testing.
-In future, more complicated testing can leverage the Akka Serverless integration test-kit which runs the proxy inside docker (see [this example](https://github.com/lightbend/akkaserverless-framework/blob/master/javascript-sdk/integration-test/integration-testkit-test.js)).
+In future, more complicated testing can leverage the Kalix integration test-kit which runs the proxy inside docker (see [this example](https://github.com/lightbend/akkaserverless-framework/blob/master/javascript-sdk/integration-test/integration-testkit-test.js)).

 ## Running Locally

-In order to run your application locally, you must run the Akka Serverless proxy.
+In order to run your application locally, you must run the Kalix proxy.
 The included `docker-compose` file
 contains the configuration required to run the proxy for a locally running application.
 It also contains the
-configuration to start a local Google Pub/Sub emulator that the Akka Serverless proxy will connect to.
+configuration to start a local Google Pub/Sub emulator that the Kalix proxy will connect to.
 To start the
 proxy, run the following command from this directory:

 ```